Nat-Sweetland/CheeseConsoomer/README.md

-- 👋 Hi, I’m @CheeseConsoomer
+- 👋 Hi, I’m @Nat
-- 🌱 I’m currently learning pyhton, C# and HTML
+- 🌱 I'm learning CSS and JS
 - 💞️ I’m looking to collaborate on anything with pyhton C# and HTML
 - 📫 How to reach through my email: nat.j.sweetland@gmail.com
 - 😄 Pronouns: he/him